ulfschneider/ulf.website/content/posts/2022-09-28-jamstack-in-20-minutes.md

 A Progressive Web App (PWA) will work without a Jamstack and vice versa – it´s two concepts that can stand each on their own.
 But, static artifacts, when delivered to the web browser, can nicely be injected into a PWA, where the browser will cache those artifacts under the control of a *service worker.* This will speed up the application once more, and, depending on your use case, will even make it offline-capable.
 The message is: The Jamstack and PWAs allow for excellent pairing.

 Let´s have a look at what a PWA is.
-I always think of a PWA as: <q>You can have an app (cross-platform, mobile and desktop) without the need of visiting an app store.</q>
+I think of a PWA as: <q>You can have an app (cross-platform, mobile and desktop) without the need of visiting an app store.</q>

 To quote [Aaron Gustafson](https://www.aaron-gustafson.com), Accessibility Strategist at Microsoft: